neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/PHP.rst

  Further paragraphs come after blank lines.

  * Bullet points are okay, too
- * An asterisk is used for the bullet, it can bepreceded by a single space.
+ * An asterisk is used for the bullet, it can be preceded by a single space.
 This format is rendered correctly by Forge (redmine)
  * Use a hanging indent